ljacqu/SuraxPlugin/README.md

 - **/hide**: Hides a player from the given players
     - Permission: surax.hide

+- **/unhide**: Unhides a player from the given players
+    - Permission: surax.hide

 - **/hideme**: Hides a player from the supplied players
     - Permission: surax.hideme